 Typically on Shopify stores, the customer journey takes people from the landing page, to a product page, to the cart, and then checkout.
 This means that your Shopify product pages are the last page a customer sees before they decide to make a purchase.

-Product pages are one of the most important areas of your Shopify store, and in many ways, are the close to your sales pitch.
+Along with Shopify inventory management, product pages are one of the most important areas of your Shopify store.
+And in many ways, are the close to your sales pitch.
 In a previous post, Veeqo highlighted tips for you to get ready for Black Friday.
 This time, we will look specifically at how to improve Shopify product pages.

 Your product description is where you describe the product in a way that is most relevant to your customers.
 It can also be used to enhance your brand by describing why the product is unique and how it fits into your product offering.
 While a list of technical features and details about the product is important, use the description to tell a story.

 Avoid using manufacturer-provided descriptions which are typically not very user-friendly.
 Use your brand’s unique voice when you write product descriptions focusing on not just customer-readability, but also on keywords to improve your search optimization.

 In addition, instead of using long paragraphs, break the description down into multiple shorter paragraphs, or bullet points, whenever you can.
 Bullets help customers quickly glance at the key features of your product to get an idea of the selling points.

 When you write the product description, try to highlight things that your target customers will connect with, rather than stating plain facts about your product.
 A list of technical specifications of your product is important, but rarely makes for a good story in a sales pitch.

 As an example, say you were selling noise-cancelling headphones.
 Here are two ways of writing out the description for your customers:

 - Reduces sound by up to 20 decibels

 - Crystal clear audio with reduced external noise